keu/docs/software/ci-cd.md

 ### Running Unit Tests

 If you would like to include unit tests in your CI/CD pipeline, you can run `pytest` after the image has been built.
 This is a best practice to ensure breaking changes are not being deployed.
-Simply execute a `docker run` using the image that was build in the previous step to execute tests before pushing the image to the registry.
+Simply execute a `docker run` using the image that was built in the previous step to execute tests before pushing the image to the registry.

 Example: